Ailoso/KopruluAchievements/index.md

 ## Achievement Libraries

-The Koprulu Achievement Libraries will provide support and guide for Mapmakers to add custom Achievements, display toast animations and show them off in their User Profile.
+The Koprulu Achievement Libraries will provide support and a guide for Mapmakers to add custom Achievements, display toast animations and show them off in their User Profile.

-For Full Instructions on how to use, please follow the [Documentation](/KopruluAchievements/docs/)
+For Full Instructions on how to use it, please follow the [Documentation](/KopruluAchievements/docs/)

 ## Download
 **V1.0 is Out Now!**